narobinson2020/first-react-native-app/README.md

 This is my first react native app.
 It just says "hello world".

-The purpose of this was just to familiarize myself with react native.
+The purpose of this was just to familiarize myself with react native and practice deploying this app with github pages.